rileyle/PHYS328W/syllabus.md

 *Note: The Canvas grade book will report a raw numerical score based on the status codes for logs, reports, the paper, and reflections.
-This might serve as a very rough indicator of progress, but it is not your grade.*
+This might serve as a very rough indicator of progress, but it is not your grade.
+I am happy to meet with you at any point to discuss how you are doing.*

 Near the end of the semester, you will write a final self evaluation of your work in which you will propose a final grade.
-That will serve as a starting point for an individual meeting to review my feedback and your reflections.
-I will determine your final grade in our meeting, with possible stipulations based on work not yet handed in.
+I will then determine your final grade based on your work for the course, my feedback on your work, and your self evaluations and my feedback on those, with possible stipulations based on work not yet handed in.

 ## Collaboration, Acknowledgment, and Academic Honesty